Overview

 Flag Type Description Default

---tools comma list Extra tools to preinstall (e.g. codex,claude,nvim,tmux,pulumi). none
+--tools comma list Extra tools to preinstall (e.g. codex,claude,nvim,tmux,pulumi,ansible). none

 --langs comma list Hint runtimes to prioritize (node,go,python,rust). auto-detect